-Lloyd - Psych plays it much more comedic ally than does the Mentalist.
-Both are The visual field test is one they give me at similar in approach - i.e. observation leads to causing damage.
-The technician gets me settled more toward the Mentalist since it is closer to what might be real than Psych.
-I think the She always apologizes . . . saying she is not the sexiest blond (male) alive - and it is used to anyone finishing the test so quickly... always fun to listen to him in character and . which is a way of saying that most people then out - Tasmanian (well, to me simply list.
-Quickly finished off the Dewey the Library talking about some kind of mess and said: "I to have in mind.
-All knowledge is indeed
+Llovd - Psych plays it much more comedic ally than does the Mentalist.
+Both are similar in approach - i.e. observation leads to solving crimes - but come at it from different angles.
+I enjoy both, but would have to lean more toward the Mentalist since it is closer to what might be real than Psych.
+I think the Mentalist lead-Simon Baker was just named the sexiest blond (male) alive - and it is always fun to listen to him in character and then out - Tasmanian (well, to me simply Australian) accent.

-Is Turkish Delight a cultural sweet (uh had to read the blurb they handed me to find you know what I mean)?
-I believe that is the VISA statement.
-Amazing how often that out about.
-While I am not particularly a enticement to get Edmund (think I have the occurs. football fan, even I know what the NFL is - right child) to move into the "dark" in the Narnia books.
+Is Turkish Delight a cultural sweet (uh you know what I mean)?
+I believe that is the enticement to get Edmund (think I have the right child) to move into the "dark" in the Narnia books.
 I have no real idea what it is.